jamespfennell/texcraft/docs/src/governance/ai.md

   We think this is currently a task that requires a lot of quality human judgment.

-- We have the highest possible code quality standards for this code, and in our experience the AI cannot (yet?) achieve it.
+- We have the highest possible code quality standards for this code, and in our experience the AI cannot (yet?) achieve them.

 - Specifically for the last point: there is a tension between writing the code in a way very similar to Knuth's TeX (very few data structures, no abstractions, highly procedural) and writing it in a more modern way.